Freeaqingme/ClueGetter/README.md

 |  3 |       2 |  86400 | 10000 |
 +----+---------+--------+-------+
 ```

+The *quota_class* table allows to group multiple quota profiles together.
+In the
+future this will be used to (optionally) automatically move set quotas up (or
+down) to a different profile within that class.

 ### Regexes
 Some times it's not possible to know all the factor values that you need a quota